The flow of strategic planning

 - Effective participation: the promotion of a participatory strategy has to be carried out from a perspective of adding value and utility and involving key stakeholders in the creation of the strategy.

-- Overcome challenges: consider taking smart risks in combination with other elements of balance are the key of motivation.
+- Overcome challenges: consider taking smart risks in combination with other elements of balance are the key to motivation.

 - Focus: the essence of the strategy is discarding paths and opportunities that are not priorities at this time.